 Christmas Jazz Festival

-Feel the groove of Christmas spirit at Tallinn’s Christmas Jazz Festival going on November 20 until December 15.
+For those who love Christmas music with a twist, Tallinn’s Christmas Jazz Festival is going on until December 15, 2024.
 It’s hosted at various locations with global artists taking the stage and playing jazzy versions of your favorite Christmas songs.

 Winter ice skating in Tallinn Old Town